Short-track speed skating: Rules

-In relay races, each team has four skaters, who can take turns freely by tagging.
+In relay races, each team has four skaters, who can take turns freely by tagging or pushing.
 A skater may be relayed at any time except during the last two laps.
 Usually, the outgoing skater pushes the incoming skater to help the teammate to gain speed.
+If a team member falls, the next person needs to be tagged.
+A relay team would be penalized if they committed the following: